MicrosoftDocs/SupportArticles-docs/Outlook/Client/installation/how-to-remove-get-and-set-up-outlook-mobile-app-on-my-phone-option.md

 4. Select **Enabled**, and then select **OK**.
 5. Exit Local Group Policy Editor.

-## How to remove this option in Outlook on the Web
+## How to remove this option in Outlook on the web

 You can remove this option using Exchange Online PowerShell: